Alex Salmond calls for independence negotiations to start in 'week one of the new parliament'

 Negotiations for leaving the UK should start in the first week of the next parliamentary term, Alex Salmond has said.

-In a speech to mark the 701st anniversary of the Declaration of Arbroath, the Alba Party leader said that while Boris Johnson could ignore a party, it would be impossible for him to dismiss a if a “supermajority” of independence-supporting MSPs.
+In a speech to mark the 701st anniversary of the Declaration of Arbroath, the Alba leader said that while Boris Johnson could ignore a party, it would be impossible for him to dismiss a “supermajority” of independence-supporting MSPs.

 Setting out his party’s “declaration for Scotland” Salmond said: “The appeal for Scottish independence cannot – should not – be restricted by party.

 “No one party has the ownership of Scottish independence.
 It is rooted in the sovereignty of the people, all of the people.

 “Scotland’s parliament is the modern democratic expression of the community of the realm.

 “It exists to allow modern Scotland to define its own future.
 To tell the wider world who we are and who we want to be.

 “And in this election more than any other, it is about putting nation before party.

 “We need to come together, to work to create a Parliament which encompasses all shades of opinion prepared to back Scottish independence.”